deeplearning4j/deeplearning4j/continuousrestrictedboltzmannmachine.md

 K is number of times you run [contrastive divergence]({{ site.baseurl }}/glossary.html#contrastivedivergence).
 Each time contrastive divergence is run, it is a sample of the Markov chain.
 Composing the restricted Boltzmann machine, a typical value for k is 1.

-## initiating a continuous restricted Boltzmann machine
+## initiating a CRBM

 Setting up a single-thread continuous restricted Boltzmann machine is easy.
 To create the machine, you simply instantiate an object of the class [CRBM]({{ site.baseurl }}/doc/com/ccc/deeplearning/rbm/CRBM.html).

      DoubleMatrix input = new DoubleMatrix(new double[][]{